 I actually had my heart set on a dark cosy dining room with deep blue paint and lots of greenery, but a passing comment to Stu while we were planning out the kitchen meant the wall was down within two weeks of getting the keys!
 I never actually thought he’d go ahead with it.
 But I’m so glad he did because we now have this lovely big space which is perfect for entertaining and keeping an eye on two small children.

 The conversation about knocking down the wall between the two rooms came about because we wanted a space that was practical for a growing family.
-As much as I’d imagined having dinner parties in my deep blue dining room, it was never going to happen with small children (who for one wont go to bed!) and most likely would have ended up as a junk room for storing toys.
-We both liked the idea of having a breakfast bar where the children could eat breakfast, chatting to us while we prepared their lunch and so opening up the two rooms seemed the most practical way to use the space.
+As much as I’d imagined having dinner parties in my deep blue dining room, it was never going to happen with small children (who for one won’t go to bed!) and most likely would have ended up as a junk room for storing toys.
+We both liked the idea of having a breakfast bar where the children could eat breakfast, chatting to us while we prepared their lunch.
+So opening up the two rooms seemed the most practical way to use the space.

 Kitchen before we added the gallery wall